Gerald Nye: Antiwar movement

 Nye was instrumental in the development and adoption of the Neutrality Acts that were passed between 1935 and 1937.
 To mobilize antiwar sentiments, he helped establish the America First Committee.
 According to Nye, American involvement in the "war for democracy" could be explained in terms of a conspiracy of arms manufacturers, politicians and international bankers.
-In common with many conservative isolationists, Nye subscribed to an anti-semitic belief in a Jewish conspiracy pushing the US into war.
+In common with many conservative isolationists, Nye subscribed to an antisemitic belief in a Jewish conspiracy pushing the US into war.
 At a 1941 Senate subcommittee hearing investigating "war-mongering" Hollywood films, Nye stated that those "responsible for the propaganda pictures are born abroad".
 He accused Hollywood of attempting to "drug the reason of the American people", and "rouse war fever"; he was particularly hostile to Warner Brothers.

-Despite his antiwar positions, he led the American Senate fight to send arms that were desperately requested by the Republican faction in their struggle against fascist forces during the Spanish Civil War (1936-1939).
+Despite Nye's antiwar positions, he supported the Republican faction in Spain and sought to repeal the embargo against selling arms to either side of the Spanish Civil War.
+He believed that the embargo aided the Nationalists.
+Nye criticized Marcelino Garcia Rubiera and Manuel Diaz Riestra for illegally shipping supplies to the Nationalists.

 After the German sinking of SS Robin Moor by German submarine U-69 in May 1941, Nye said he would be "very much surprised if a German submarine had done it because it would be to their disadvantage" to torpedo the ship.

 The day of the Japanese bombing of Pearl Harbor on December 7, 1941, Nye attended an America First meeting in Pittsburgh.
 Before his speech a reporter for the Pittsburgh Post-Gazette told him about the attack, but Nye was skeptical and did not mention the news to the audience.
 The reporter passed him a note during the speech stating that Japan had declared war; Nye read it but continued speaking.
 He only announced the attack at the end of his one-hour speech, stating that he had received "the worst news that I have encountered in the last 20 years".
 However, the next day Nye joined the rest of the Senate in voting for a unanimous declaration of war.

 In April 1943 a confidential report by Isaiah Berlin about the Senate Foreign Relations Committee for the British Foreign Office stated that Nye: